oracle-livelabs/developer/build-ords-apis-in-adb/5-secure-endpoints/secure-endpoints.md

 ## Introduction

-In this lab you secure the REST endpoints created in the previous lab.
+In this lab, you secure the REST endpoints created in the previous lab.

 Estimated Lab Time: 10 minutes